julelang/manual/src/introduction/data-types.md

 Strings support the `+` operator for concatenation, It's that easy to concatenate two strings.
 Additionally, using the `==` and `!=` operators, you can easily determine whether two strings are the same or not.

 In most cases, any concatenation will result as heap allocation which is might be expensive.
-For higly-repeated concatenations use string builder utilities instead.
+For highly-repeated concatenations use string builder utilities instead.

 It also supports the `<`, `<=`, `>`, and `>=` operators for comparing strings.
 But it is not case-sensitive, case-insensitive or like that.
 This operators just compares bytes/runes of strings.